Slike stranica

 Call, R. E. Quaternary and recent mollusca of the great basin; [with] sketch of the quatenary lakes by G. K. Gilbert.
 1884.

-ed., with notes, by A. J: Butler.
+$VE2-ID Dante Alighieri.
+Paradise; ed., with trans. and notes, by A. J: Butler.
 1885.
 VIP D2N EB "Excellent student's edition.
 His ambition, he frankly tells us, is limited to the production of a good 'crib,' and he has accordingly suffered his zeal for literal accuracy to tempt him upon occasion into imitations of the Italian idiom too close to be correct English.
-Still, as a 'crib' the version is excellent.
-The verbal renderings are often felicitous; and the notes and elucidations are chosen with judgment from the profuse commentaries of Philalethes,' and other recognized authorities." - St. James's budget, Jan.
+Still, as a crib' the version is excellent.
+The verbal renderings are often felicitous; and the notes and elucidations are chosen with judgment from the profuse commentaries of Philalethes,' and other recognized authorities."
+St. James's budget, Jan.
 9.

 [ocr errors]